Breword/tmux/Getting-Started.md

 ~~~~

 By default, attaching to a session does not detach any other clients attached
 to the same session.
-To do this, add the `-d` flag:
+The `-d` flag does this:

 ~~~~
 $ tmux attach -dtmysession